ShenZheng2000/PointNorm-for-Point-Cloud-Analysis/README.md

 This is the official Pytorch implementation of our paper "PointNorm: Normalization is All You Need for Point Cloud Analysis"

 ## Updates
+- 2022/7/26: The code for the classfication on ScanObjectNN dataset has been uploaded.

 - 2022/7/24: Basic instructions have been given.
 The complete code will be uploaded next week.

 - 2022/7/15: Arxiv Link is available at: https://arxiv.org/abs/2207.06324